2024 FA Community Shield: Summary

 The first half went goalless after City midfielder James McAtee hit the post with a curling shot and United forward Marcus Rashford failed to hit the target after being found unmarked in the box.
 United thought they had opened the scoring early in the second half, when captain Bruno Fernandes beat Ederson with a dipping shot from the edge of the box; however, he was ruled to have been offside in the build-up.
 Rashford hit the post with just over 15 minutes left after being played in by substitute Alejandro Garnacho, but the Argentine winger opened the scoring seven minutes later, cutting inside off the right wing and beating Ederson with a left-footed strike into the bottom corner.
 With just under two minutes left in normal time, though, Bernardo Silva – on his 30th birthday – headed in a cross from Oscar Bobb, forcing the match to go to a penalty shoot-out.

 After Fernandes put United 1–0 up in the shoot-out, Silva himself stepped up to take City's first kick, only to see it saved by André Onana.
 Diogo Dalot and Garnacho then scored for United, while Kevin De Bruyne and Erling Haaland kept City in it, the score 3–2 after three kicks each.
 With their fourth attempt, United winger and former City academy player Jadon Sancho had his penalty saved by Ederson, allowing Savinho to equalise.
 After Casemiro scored for United, Ederson himself took City's fifth penalty and scored to take the shoot-out to sudden death.
 Scott McTominay and Lisandro Martínez both scored for United, matched by efforts from Matheus Nunes and Rúben Dias, but when Jonny Evans put his kick over the bar, that allowed Manuel Akanji to score the winning penalty.
-That gave City their first Community Shield since 2019, avoiding the club a joint-record of four consecutive Shield losses, as well as Pep Guardiola's third victory in the competition.
+That gave City their first Community Shield in five years, avoiding the club a joint-record of four consecutive Shield losses, as well as Pep Guardiola's third victory in the competition.